 The PAD Paris next edition will take place at the Jardin des Tuileries from the 4th of April to the 8th.

 As part of its commitment to education and supporting future generations, HSBC has been a partner of the Cité de la Réussite initiative for more than 20 years.

 Created in 1989 at La Sorbonne, the Cité de la Réussite brings together students, politicians, businesspeople and thinkers to debate social issues.
 The Cité de la Réussite offers an opportunity for HSBC to create a lasting relationship with young generations.

-The next edition of the Cité de la Réussite will take place on 18 and 19 November 2017 at La Sorbonne.
-The theme will be “Transmission”.
+The next edition of the Cité de la Réussite will take place in 2019.
+For 2018, two or three breakfasts will be scheduled.

 For more information: www.citédelareussite.com